On structures of the ring of arithmetical functions: prime ideals and beyond: Structures of

 \begin{rem} Since the arithmetic ring $\mathcal{A}$ is an integral domain, it follows that $\mathcal{A}$ does not have any non-trivial idempotent elements.
 Here is an alternative proof of this fact without using the domain property of $\mathcal{A}$.
 Suppose $f$ is a non-trivial idempotent element of the arithmetic ring $\mathcal{A}$.
-Then for any $n\in \mathds{N}^+$, we must have and that implies $f(1)\neq 0$.
-By Lemma \ref{mg}, this means $f$ is invertible, a contradiction. \end{rem}
+Then we would have that since $f^2 = f$.
+This implies that $\omega(f) \in \{0, 1\}$.
+If $\omega(f) = 0$, then $f = 0$ and if $\omega(f) = 1$, then $f$ is a unit.
+In both cases, we have a contradiction as we assumed that $f$ is non-trivial. \end{rem}

 Recall from \cite{C68} that an element of an integral domain is called an \emph{atom} or \emph{irreducible} if it is a non-unit which cannot be written as a product of two non-units.
 If every element of a ring $R$ which is not a unit or $0$ can be written as a product of atoms, then $R$ is said to be \emph{atomic}.
 Since $\mathcal{A}$ is a unique factorization domain (see \cite{CE59}), we have the following obvious result.